 - It reduces costs for bandwidth and royalty payments for licensed content

-Proponents of a longer trial will argue for giving users more time to evaluate the offering and reduce the buying pressure.
-However, content subscriptions are not like SaaS software offerings they are not complex and ultimately the quality of the experience and the content will win the day in the consumer’s mind.
+Proponents of a longer subscription trial will argue for giving users more time to evaluate the offering and reduce the buying pressure.
+However, video subscriptions are not like SaaS software offerings they are not complex and ultimately the quality of the experience and the content will win the day in the consumer’s mind.

 If most customers make up their mind in the first couple of days your time and effort should be spent on:

 - creating a great onboarding experience